Shaft femur fracture is the fracture of the diaphysis of the femur, an area from the subtrochanteric region to

 On examination, the thigh is often swollen secondary to hematoma formation.

-In case of trauma, associated injuries must be addressed.
+In the case of trauma, associated injuries must be addressed.
 A head-to-toe examination including the pelvis, spine, other bones, nerves and vessels of the affected extremity should be examined.

 Tenderness on examination and visible deformity typically are noted.

 The extremity may appear shortened, and crepitus may be noted with movement.

 Look for vascular and neural deficits.
-If present should be investigated further.
+If the present should be investigated further.

 Significant blood may result in tachycardia and hypotension.
 Fractures are commonly associated with other bony injuries, including tibial shaft fractures, ipsilateral femoral neck fractures, and extension of the fracture into the distal femur.

 In the delayed presentation, look for compartment syndrome.
 Pain out of proportion to the injury could suggest an acute compartment syndrome and/or muscle ischemia due to arterial injury.

 In case of stress fracture which is not complete yet, the examination may show

 - Subtle tenderness and/or swelling.